-A female media entrepreneur, Ksenija Pavlovic McAteer has built The Pavlovic Today from the ground up, filling the gap in the media landscape for critical and independent news reporting in the Washington press corps.
+Ksenija Pavlovic McAteer has built The Pavlovic Today from the ground up, filling a critical gap in the Washington press corps for independent, agenda-free reporting.

-In 2018, Pavlovic has been awarded a Poynter Fellowship in Journalism for her talk at Yale University: The State of Free Press in Trump’s America.
+Her impact extends beyond daily reporting.
+In 2018, she was awarded a Poynter Fellowship in Journalism for her talk at Yale University,—a reflection of her thought leadership in the fight for press freedom and transparency.

 She has been featured in The Washington Post, Huffington Post, The Hill, CBC, Grazia, The Independent, The Yale Globalist, Lisa Wexler Show, She Files, among several other internationally acclaimed media.